joshfarrant/josh-farrant-me/src/content/podcasts.md

   A true crime podcast about a murder case in New Hampshire.
 This Serial-esque show told and captivating story that kept me hooked.

-- **The Besties (RIP)**
+- **The Besties**

   Oh Besties, what a rollercoaster ride your past has been.
 From weekly, to cancelled, to monthly, to hiatus, to yearly, things have never been simple.
-Four games journalists, all originally at Polygon, debate the best games of the ~~week~~ ~~month~~ year.
+Four games journalists, all originally at Polygon, debate the best games of the ~~week~~ ~~month~~ ~~year~~ I have no idea any more.

 - **The Complete Guide To Everything**